Why is the AAPD Interfaith Initiative important?

 For more information about the AAPD Interfaith Initiative please us at firstname.lastname@example.org or 202-521-4316.

-The Interfaith Disability Advocacy Collaborative (IDAC) mobilizes the religious community to take action on disability policy with Congress, the President and Administration, and society at large.
+The Interfaith Disability Advocacy Coalition (IDAC) mobilizes the religious community to take action on disability policy with Congress, the President and Administration, and society at large.
 IDAC is a diverse, nonpartisan coalition of religious and religiously affiliated organizations whose core spiritual values affirm the rights and dignity of people with disabilities.

 That All May Worship